-- The MySQL server's binding must be set to accept connections from the slave servers.
-To do this, open C:\Program Files\Objectif Lune\OL Connect\MySQL Product\MySQL\my.ini in a text editor and change the line bind-address= 127.0.0.1 to bind-address=0.0.0.0.0. - Once the changes have been made and saved you need to restart the MySQL services. - Access must be granted to the root user on the IPs from which the Slave server will connect: - Open a Command Prompt in the following folder: C:\Program Files\Objectif Lune\OL Connect\MySQL Product\MySQL\bin (tip: navigate to the folder, SHIFT+Right-click and select "Open a command prompt here!). - Type in the following command to connect to the database, where <password> is your MySQL password (by default it is admin):
+• The MySQL server's binding must be set to accept connections from the slave servers.
+To do this, open C:\Program Files\Objectif Lune\OL Connect\MySQL Product\MySQL\my.ini in a text editor and change the line bind-address= 127.0.0.1 to bind-address=0.0.0.0.0.

+Once the changes have been made and saved you need to restart the OLConnect\MySQL service from within the Windows Services dialog.

+- Access must be granted to the root user on the IPs from which the Slave server will connect: - Open a Command Prompt in the following folder: C:\Program Files\Objectif Lune\OL Connect\MySQL Product\MySQL\bin

+Navigate to the folder, SHIFT+Right-click, and then select "Open a command prompt here".

+Type in the following command to connect to the database, where <password> is your MySQL password (by default it is admin):